kpetrovicc/kpetrovicc.github.io/_pages/about.md

 Recent News
 ======
-[October 2024] I started my PhD at University of Oxford with Prof Michael Bronstein and Dr Ismail Ceylan!
+[October 2024] I started my PhD at University of Oxford with Prof Michael Bronstein and Dr Ismail Ceylan!<br>
 [July 2024] Our paper Temporal Graph Rewiring with Expander graphs has been accepted at [ICML 2024 GRaM Workshop](url).
 Shout out to my awesome collaborators [Andy Huang](url), [Farimah Poursafaei](url) and [Petar Velicković](url)!